-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Number of teachers and credential information as reported to Human Resources 100% of teachers will continue to be appropriately assigned and credentialed.
-The addition of a Reading Specialist to promote student literacy using the Reading Specialist/Literacy Coach Grant is planned.
+Metric # 4 Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Number of teachers and credential information as reported to Human Resources 100% of teachers are appropriately assigned and fully credentialed in 2023-24.
+The two teachers have clear teaching credentials but were teaching out 100% of teachers will continue to be appropriately assigned and credentialed.
+The 0% are appropriately assigned, 100% teachers have credentials but out

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.2 % of materials Common Core State Standards (CCSS)-aligned per observation by administration 100% of students have access to standards-aligned curriculum (Common Core and English Language Development {ELD} standards) in 2023-24.
-100% of students will continue to have access to standards-aligned curriculum (Common Core and ELD curriculum).
-1.3 % implementation of state board-adopted academic content and performance standards in English Language Development (ELD) per observation by administration 80% implementation of state board-adopted academic content and performance standards in ELD in 2023-24 based on observation.
-Implementation was not easily measurable in light of the alternative teaching methods used. implementation of state board-adopted academic content and performance standards in ELD based upon an identified metric appropriate for the alternative teaching methods used.
-1.4 % of all students, including unduplicated pupils and students with exceptional needs who have access to a broad course of study as observed through lesson plans/report cards for all students 100% of students all students, including unduplicated pupils and students with exceptional needs have access to a broad course of study.
-100% of students all students, including unduplicated pupils and students with exceptional needs will have access to a broad course of study to include additional experiences in Pomo language and culture.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline of assignment as they worked on additional authorizations for 2024-25.
+100% are credentialed teachers but out of assignment. addition of a Reading Specialist to promote student literacy using the Reading Specialist/Literacy Coach Grant is planned. of field of authorization.
+1.2 % of materials Common Core State Standards (CCSS)-aligned per observation by administration 100% of students have access to standards- aligned curriculum (Common Core and English Language Development {ELD} standards) in 2023-24.
+100% of students had access to standards-aligned curriculum for 2024-25 Source: CA Dashboard 100% of students will continue to have access to standards-aligned curriculum (Common Core and ELD curriculum).
+No Difference 1.3 % implementation of state board-adopted academic content and performance standards in English Language Development (ELD) per observation by administration.
+DISCONTINUE this Metric for 2024-2025 80% implementation of state board-adopted academic content and performance standards in ELD in 2023-24 based on observation.
+Implementation was not easily measurable in light of the alternative teaching methods used.
+Teachers were not teaching ELD standards for 2024-25 as we have no English Learners but were incorporating some of the ELD teaching strategies 100% implementation of state board- adopted academic content and performance standards in ELD based upon an identified metric appropriate for the alternative teaching methods used.
+N/A- no ELD students enrolled so no ELD standards were implemented 1.4 % of all students, including unduplicated pupils and students with exceptional needs who have access to a broad course of study as observed through lesson 100% of students all students, including unduplicated pupils and students with exceptional needs have access to a broad course of study.
+100% of students have access to a board course of study Source: CA Dashboard 100% of students all students, including unduplicated pupils and students with exceptional needs No Difference from Baseline